-Choosing a lender is an important decision, one that will affect you for the life of your loan.
-Rules for repayment and deferment vary from lender to lender although repayment generally begins after full disbursement.
-Some lenders may postpone (defer) repayment during periods of at least half-time enrollment and economic hardship; however, interest will continue to accrue on the loan from the date it is disbursed.
+Choosing a lender is an important decision that will affect you for the life of your loan.
+Rules for repayment and deferment vary from lender to lender, although repayment generally begins after full disbursement.
+Some lenders may postpone/defer repayment during periods of at least half-time enrollment and economic hardship; however, interest will continue to accrue on the loan from the date it is disbursed.
 We encourage you to compare loan programs carefully before selecting a lender and to borrow as little as possible.
-We provide the following website to you to assist you in choosing a lender: https://choice.fastproducts.org/FastChoice/home/117200

-We believe the information presented on this site is unbiased, thorough and clearly presented but you may choose any participating program or lender you wish.
+Our FASTChoice tool is available to assist you in choosing a lender.
+The information presented on this site is unbiased, thorough and clearly presented.
+You may choose any participating program or lender you wish; no preference is given to any particular lender.

 Please note that neither Pitzer College nor any of its employees have received benefits of any kind or any other compensation from FASTChoice (Great Lakes Education Loan Services, Inc.) in exchange for providing this listing or from any of the lenders on the website.
-Pitzer College’s Financial Aid Code of Conduct and Policy on Educational Loans may be found here.
+You can also review Pitzer College’s Financial Aid Code of Conduct and Policy on Educational Loans in the Policies section of our website.

-- Contact the Financial Aid Office to confirm that you have exhausted all federal loan options.
-E-mail us at firstname.lastname@example.org or call us at (909) 621-8208.
+- Contact the Office of Financial Aid to confirm that you have exhausted all federal loan options.
+E-mail us at email@example.com or call us at 909.621.8208.